jungtaekkim/bayeso/paper.md

 optimization, automated machine learning, material design, sequential assembly, and chemical reaction optimization.
 In this paper we present an easy-to-use Bayesian optimization framework, referred to as *BayesO*, which is written in Python and licensed under the MIT license.
-To emphasize its potential strength, we compare our framework to existing Bayesian optimization open-source projects.
-Then, we provide sample codes to utilize our software and demonstrate experimental results of optimizing several synthetic benchmarks.
+To briefly introduce our software, we describe the functionality of BayesO and components for software development.

 # Statement of need